Arrangements in Response to Covid-19 Advice

 Online Weekly Services

-We will continue to put the readings for the week on the website, however please note that we will no longer be recording a service for Youtube.
-We will be live-streaming the 9.30am service via our Facebook page.
+We will continue to put the readings for the week on the website and plan to live-stream a service from the church at 9.30am every Sunday via our Facebook page.

 To donate £5 Text HOLYX001 to 70970